Ketchikan BEACH Monitoring Program

 The 2017/2018 analytical tests for fecal coliform bacteria revealed that 11 of the 13 of the monitoring sites failed to meet the Alaska WQS single sample criteria for aquaculture, seafood processing, and harvesting for consumption uses, while 10 of the 13 sites failed to meet the Alaska WQS geometric mean criterion for harvesting for consumption use.

-In addition to bacteria testing, DEC conducted a more comprehensive source investigation of the pollution in 2018 using more microbial source testing for bacteria genetic identification.
+In addition to bacteria testing, DEC conducted a more comprehensive source investigation of the pollution in 2018 using more microbial source testing for bacteria genetic identification for 11 of the 13 beach locations.
 The human host marker and the gull host marker were detected at all 11 monitoring locations.
 Nine of the 11 monitoring locations also had dog host markers detected.

 Is the water safe to swim in?